facebook/react-native-website/docs/testing.md

 The first step to improve your code quality is to start using static analysis tools.
 Static analysis checks your code for errors as you write it, but without running any of that code.

 - **Linters** analyze code to catch common errors, such as unused code, help avoid pitfalls or flag style guide no-nos like using tabs instead of spaces (or vice versa, depending on your configuration).
 Linters are configured by a set of rules - and your code needs to follow them.
-- **Type checking** ensures that the construct you’re passing to a function matches what the function was designed to accept, preventing passing a string to a counting function that expects an integer, for instance.
+- **Type checking** ensures that the construct you’re passing to a function matches what the function was designed to accept, preventing passing a string to a counting function that expects a number, for instance.

 React Native comes with two such tools configured out of the box: [ESLint](https://eslint.org/) for linting and [Flow](https://flow.org/en/docs/) for type checking.
 You can also use [TypeScript](https://www.typescriptlang.org/), which is a typed language that compiles to plain JavaScript.